vijayd31/E-Comm-for-Visually-impaired/E-Commerce-for-Visually-Impaired-main/README.md

 ## Team

-1. Kartik Menon
+1. Vijay Kumar
-2. Param Kothari
+2. Nifaz Ahamed
-3. Kashish Hemrajani
+3. Owsikan

 ## Features of the website